home-assistant/home-assistant.io/source/_integrations/stream.markdown

 ## Technical Details

 The integration currently supports proxying H.264 and H.265 source streams to the HLS protocol and requires at least FFmpeg >= 4.
 Note that H.265 support is limited to Safari, iOS, and Android.
+H.265 also works in Edge on Windows when "HEVC Video Extensions" is installed.
+Chrome versions >= 104 may also work when started with the "--enable-features=PlatformHEVCDecoderSupport" option.
-The `stream` integration also provides limited support for audio.
+The `stream` integration supports AAC and MP3 audio.
 PCM codecs (e.g. G.711/G.723/G.726/G.729) are not supported.
-ADTS AAC audio is also currently not supported.
-Most other AAC and MP3 encoded audio should work.

 ## Troubleshooting